altncsab/altncsab/SqlScriptRunner/Readme.md

 This tool is to analyze the execution of scripts and find the proper execution order: Types, Functions, Procedures, Tables, etc.

+See usage is in [Users Guide](./UsersGuide/UsersGuide.md)

+Sample project Script is in folder SampleProject.
+The file "TableCreationScript.sql" script will fail to execute due to a missing type definition.
+The file "MatrixType.sql" will fail to execute if there is any reference already to this type in the database.

+This tool do not give solution to resolve this problems, but later it is planned to have new feature to auto resolve some typical problems during database implementation.